siuanm/to-do-app/README.md

-# to-do-app The is To Do app was created using javascript as part of my UX Design apprenticeship at Bloc.
+This basic To Do app was created using javascript as part of my UX Design apprenticeship at Bloc.